readium/guided-navigation/README.md

 | `text`  | Textual equivalent of the resources or fragment of the resources referenced by the current Guided Navigation Object. | String |
 | `textref`  | References a textual resource or a fragment of it. | URI |

-Each Guided Navigation Object <strong class="rfc">must</strong> either contain:

-- a `children` object containg at least one Guided Navigation Object
-- or one of the following elements: `audioref`, `imgref` or `textref`

 ## 2. Relationship to the Readium Web Publication Manifest